-A target database is an Oracle Database on which Oracle Data Safe can perform user and security assessment, data discovery, data masking, and auditing.
+A target database is an Oracle Database on which Oracle Data Safe can perform user and security assessment, data discovery, data masking, activity auditing, and alerts.

 A sensitive type is a classification of sensitive data and defines the kind of sensitive columns to search for.
 For example, the US Social Security Number (SSN) sensitive type helps you discover columns containing Social Security numbers.
 Data Discovery searches for sensitive data in your databases based on the sensitive types that you choose.
 You can choose from a wide variety of predefined sensitive types and can also create your own sensitive types.

 Sensitive types are divided into categories.
-The top-level categories are Personal Identification Information (PII), Personal Biographic Information, Personal IT Information, Personal Financial Information, Personal Healthcare Information, Personal Employment Information, and Personal Academic Information.
+The top-level categories are Identification Information, Biographic Information, IT Information, Financial Information, Healthcare Information, Employment Information, and Academic Information.
 You can choose individual sensitive types or sensitive categories to search sensitive data.